Delight Springs

 The Paperboy’s Secret

 I was delivering the Columbia Missourian (by car, in the country) at about the same time Peter Hessler was delivering it in town on foot and bike.
-His essay references “the famous biologist [zoologist] who used to live at 504 Westmount”— that was Winterton C. Curtis.
+His essay references “a famous biologist [zoologist] who built the house at 504 Westmount”— that was Winterton C. Curtis.
 I lived in that house during my first three years, my parents rented Dr. Curtis’s upstairs while my dad finished his veterinary degree at Mizzou.
 Curtis’s fame was due to his having been one of the scientific witnesses who came to Dayton Tennessee in 1925 to testify at the Scopes “Monkey Trial”... as I've often noted.
 That connection, to the house and the man and the 19th century (Dr. C. was born in 1875, and I remember him vividly) has always been intriguing to me.

 https://www.newyorker.com/magazine/2026/06/08/the-paperboys-secret